dynamoose/dynamoose/docs/api/Scan.md

 Instead of returning the items in the array this function will cause the scan operation to return a special object with the count information for the scan.
 The response you will receive from the scan operation with this setting will be an object with the properties `count` & `scannedCount`, which have the same values as described in [`scan.exec([callback])`](#scanexeccallback).

+Using this option will save bandwidth by setting the DynamoDB `Select` option to `COUNT`.

 ```js
 const response = await Cat.scan().count().exec();
 console.log(response); // {"count": 1, "scannedCount": 1}